 The ADS1147 and ADS1148 also include a flexible input multiplexer with system monitoring capability and general-purpose I/O settings, a low-drift voltage reference, and two matched current sources for sensor excitation.
-It is a show the various functions incorporated into each device.
+Figure 17 and Figure 18 show the various functions incorporated into each device.